European Open Science Cloud

 It is important that Finnish stakeholders follow how EOSC continues to develop under Horizon Europe framework programme.
 This way they can better understand and influence the research priorities in the area, bring the Finnish expertise to the European context and bring back to the country the most suitable opportunities and services coming out from EOSC to foster innovation and boost the societal impact of Finnish high-quality research.

-For these reasons, the Ministry of Education and Culture, Academy of Finland, the Federation of Finnish Learned Societies and CSC – IT Center for Science established the EOSC Finnish Forum (EOSC-FF) in January 2021.
+For these reasons, the Ministry of Education and Culture, Research Council of Finland (Academy of Finland), the Federation of Finnish Learned Societies and CSC – IT Center for Science established the EOSC Finnish Forum (EOSC-FF) in January 2021.
 It is a national level coordination instrument and network that allows the Finnish EOSC stakeholders to:

 - discuss and exchange information on the latest EOSC developments and assess their implications on other national initiatives;